Spring Baseball Programs

 For Spring 2022, we will accept registrations for both 50/70 and Junior.
 Based on interest, we will determine if we can field teams in one or both leagues.

-50/70 offers players who have "aged out" of Little League Majors a chance to keep enjoying baseball, to advance their skills, and to play using true baseball rules including leading off base.
+Intermediate (50/70) offers players 13-year-old players, who have "aged out" of Little League Majors, a chance to keep enjoying baseball, to advance their skills, and to play using true baseball rules including leading off base.
 It's a great step for players to take prior to the 60/90 diamond of Babe Ruth and high school.
 The game utilizes a 50-foot pitching distance and 70-foot base paths.
 Teams play against other local bay area teams.

 Juniors (54/80) is designed for players 12-14 years of age (as of Aug.
 31, 2022) and play on a larger, 80-foot base path field.
 It's the perfect next step for baseball.
-Even if you have "aged out" of 12-year-old Little League or 50/70, you can register for Juniors to play baseball at the next level of skill and size.
+Those who have "aged out" of 12-year-old Little League or 50/70 can register for Juniors and play baseball at the next level of skill and size.

 Palo Alto Little League